dgryski/go-perfbook/performance.md

 tables are in the processor cache during benchmarking but always flushed by "real data" when used in a real system.
-Google's [Jump Hash paper](https://arxiv.org/pdf/1406.2294.pdf) in fact addressed this directly, comparing performance on both a contented and uncontended processor cache.
+Google's [Jump Hash paper](https://arxiv.org/pdf/1406.2294.pdf) in fact addressed this directly, comparing performance on both a contended and uncontended processor cache.
 (See graphs 4 and 5 in the Jump Hash paper)

-TODO: how to simulate a contented cache, show incremental cost
+TODO: how to simulate a contended cache, show incremental cost

 Another aspect to consider is data-transfer time.
 Generally network and disk access is very slow, and so being able to load a compressed chunk will be